Luke 13:18-21

 In this case, though, we can see that Luke has kept these parables connected to an historical setting and that helps with our interpretation.
 Notice, said Luke, has said in verse 18, introducing these two parables, he introduces them with the word, therefore, beginning of verse 18.
 That’s an inferential particle.
 That’s a coordinating conjunction.

 So, it connects these two parables with what came before.
 What’s in the preceding context that he wants us to see here?
 Well, he wants us to see that these two parables are illustrating, or reinforcing, interpreting, or even drawing out the implications of what everyone that day witnessed in the synagogue.
 What was that?
 What did everybody see in the synagogue?
 Well, we’ve been covering that for the past couple weeks.
-So, for any of you who are visiting today, welcome.
-By the way, glad to have you, but let’s go back and do a little bit of a review.
+So, for any of you who are visiting today, welcome, by the way, glad to have you, but let’s go back and do a little bit of a review.

-Part one is back starting in chapter 13, verse ten.
+Part one, that is back starting in chapter 13, verse 10.
 It’s about the power of the kingdom that’s set a woman free and restored her physical body.
 She was restored physically, but that also had implications for her financially, socially, and many other ways.
-Look at verse ten.
+Look at verse 10.
 “Jesus was teaching in one of the synagogues on the Sabbath.
 And there was a woman who had had a disabling spirit for eighteen years.
 She was bent over and could not fully straighten herself.
 When Jesus saw her, called her over and said to her, ‘Woman, you are freed from your disability.’
 And he laid his hands on her, and immediately she was made straight, and she glorified God.”
 This woman, as we come to find out, she’s a true believer.

 Jesus is pleased to see her, to liberate her from the oppression of this evil spirit, and then to heal her body and restore her.
 But let us be clear, this woman is no giant of a figure in the story.
 She is pictured as bent over.
 She’s relatively insignificant.
 She’s a smallish character in the account.
 She’s not strong, she’s weak, she’s not healthy or whole, she’s bent over, crippled, and broken.

-If a headline were published in the next day’s newspaper.
-If her name even made it into print in the newspaper, it would have been an incidental detail to the reader.
+If a headline were published in the next day’s newspaper, if her name even made it into print in the newspaper, it would have been an incidental detail to the reader.
 Because it’s not really about what, what, who she is.
 It’s about what happened to her.
 And what’s featured here, even in Luke’s account, isn’t even her name, isn’t her back story.
 It’s the liberating restorative power resident in Jesus Christ.
 He bringing the kingdom of power to this synagogue.

 That brings us to part two, the synagogue.
 What’s going on in the synagogue?
 This, there’s a controversy that’s raised by a synagogue ruler.
 A controversy.
 Some kind of a conflict that, he’s has, a problem he has with the healing.
 Everybody heard this offense taken by the synagogue ruler.
 It was as if, in the words of Matthew Henry, “As if our Lord Jesus had committed some heinous crime in healing this poor woman.”

 Look at it there, in verse 14, “But the ruler of the synagogue.”
 Look at this, indignant, that means angry.
 “Indignant because Jesus had healed on the Sabbath, he said to the people, ‘There are six days in which work ought to be done.
 Come on those days and be healed and not on the Sabbath day.’
 Then the lord answered him, ‘You hypocrites!
 Does not each of you on the Sabbath untie his ox or his donkey from the manger and, leader, lead it away to water it?
 Ought not this woman, a daughter of Abraham whom Satan bound for eighteen years, be loosed from this bond on the Sabbath day?’
 As he said these things, all his adversaries,” that synagogue ruler, all his buddies, “they were put to shame.
 All the people rejoiced at all the glorious things that were done by him.”
-It effectively silenced the critics.
+He’d effectively silenced the critics.

 Jesus had put his adversaries to shame.
 He exposed this man’s duplicity, his pretension, his hypocrisy.
 He has an issue with Jesus, but he doesn’t directly talk to, Jes, he addresses the people, in this sanctimonious language about Sabbath propriety.
 He’s pretending an interest here, in, in lawfulness, but he’s actually more interested in retaining his power.
 Maintaining control.
 He used the law unlawfully here, restrictively, denying mercy to those who most needed it.
 Those who wanted to be healed.